Zheleznodorozhny, Kaliningrad Oblast: History

 A fortification of the Old Prussians existed in the Zheleznodorozhny area, possibly since the 9th century, however German settlers only arrived sometime in the late 13th or early 14th century.
 The settlers came in connection with the construction of a castle of the Teutonic Order, which is mentioned as completed in written sources from 1315 and 1325.
 A lischke was formed around the castle, and was attacked by Lithuanians in 1336, 1347 and 1366, but prospered and in 1398 received Kulm law (city status) by the Grand Master of the Teutonic Order Konrad von Jungingen.
 A town wall was erected in 1406, and a school in 1409.
 In 1428, a Dominican monastery was relocated to the town from nearby Nordenbork, and it was part of the Polish Province of the Dominican Order.

-In 1440, the town joined the anti-Teutonic Prussian Confederation, upon the request of which Polish King Casimir IV Jagiellon incorporated the region and town to the Kingdom of Poland in 1454.
+In 1440, the town joined the Prussian Confederation, upon the request of which Polish King Casimir IV Jagiellon incorporated the region and town to the Kingdom of Poland in 1454.
 As a result, the Thirteen Years' War, the longest of all Polish–Teutonic wars, broke out, during which the local castle had been partially destroyed in battle in 1455.
 Following the war, in 1466, the region and town became part of Poland as a fief held by the Teutonic Knights.
 In 1469 the town was handed over by the Teutonic Order as a fief to the von Schlieben family, who built a new castle for themselves in the town.
 The town was damaged from fire in 1485 after being burnt by Polish troops, and suffered further fires in 1585 and 1665.
 Local monks were educated in the Polish cities of Elbląg, Gdańsk, Kraków and Toruń.
 Due to limited enrollment and peripheral location to other Dominican monasteries, the local monastery did not play a major role in the Polish Province of the Dominican Order and was closed during the Reformation.
 The castle of the Schlieben family was abandoned by 1672.

 During the Seven Years' War, the town was occupied by Russia from 1758 to 1762.
 On June 16–17, 1807, it was the site of a victorious battle of Polish cavalry against the Russians, and the town was captured by the Poles.
 In 1809 Gerdauen ceased to be a fief.
 Following the unsuccessful Polish November Uprising, some Polish insurgents were interned in the town in 1831, most notably Ignacy Domeyko, who possibly met Wincenty Pol there.
 In 1868 the so-called Monks' Bridge adjacent to the former Dominican convent was demolished.
 A railway connection to the town was established in 1871.
 From 1871, the town was part of Germany, within which it was located in the province of East Prussia.
 The ruins of the old castle served as the foundation for the construction of a residential building in 1874, with the large cellar of the castle incorporated into the new building.